nyc-london/dsp/05a-python.md

 >>> map(lambda x,y,z:x+y-z, a,b,c)
 [19, 18, 9, 5]

+# 3. Filter Function

->> The function filter(function, list) offers an elegant way to filter out all the elements of a list, for which the function function returns True.
+The function filter(function, list) offers an elegant way to filter out all the elements of a list, for which the function function returns True.
 The function filter(f,l) needs a function f as its first argument. f returns a Boolean value, i.e. either True or False.
 This function will be applied to every element of the list l.
 Only if f returns True will the element of the list be included in the result list.

 >>> fib = [0,1,1,2,3,5,8,13,21,34,55]